The questions on this free personality test are a true representation of the questions you'll face on an actual pre-employment test.

 Answer:

-For this kind of question, you should share what you believe others think of you.
+For this kind of personality test question, you should share what you believe others think of you.
 It's important to stay unbiased and not praise yourself too much or be too hard on yourself.
 Think about what's important for the job you're talking about.

 For instance, for a firefighter position, putting "Safety first" should be the top priority.
 But if it's a sales job, then "Enjoying being around people" should be most important.